 - Environmental and natural resources studies

-She also works with the series editors for American Indian Studies; Breakthroughs in Mimetic Theory; Discovering the Peoples of Michigan; Papers of the Algonquian Conference; Rhetoric and Public Affairs; Studies in Violence, Mimesis, and Culture; Transformations in Higher Education; US‒China Relations in the Age of Globalization; and the Makwa Enewed imprint.
+She also works with the series editors for American Indian Studies and the Makwa Enewed imprint; Breakthroughs in Mimetic Theory; Environmental Studies of the Great Lakes; Latinos in the United States; Papers of the Algonquian Conference; Rhetoric of Power and Protest; Studies in Violence, Mimesis, and Culture; Transformations in Higher Education; US‒China Relations in the Age of Globalization; and the Wheelbarrow Books imprint.

 Acquisitions editor Caitlin Tyler-Richards acquires projects in:

 - Digital humanities